victorsaly/correlateAI/docs/devto/correlateai-pro-advanced-data-visualization.md

 **The Magic Moment:** Watching AI generate not just code, but *good* code.
 Type-safe interfaces, proper error handling, accessibility considerations — all the things that usually take experienced developers time to get right.

-## Hour 2: When AI Became My Co-Founder 🚀
+## Day 1: When AI Became My Co-Founder 🚀

 This is where things got interesting.
 I started having more strategic conversations with Claude: